 Central America is a hiker’s paradise with hundreds of mountains and the Ring of Fire.
 You’ll find an incredible 110 volcanoes with 37 of them in Guatemala alone!

-It doesn’t include Mexico which surprised many people.
-Mexico is actually part of North America.
+It doesn’t include Mexico which surprised many people but Mexico is actually part of North America.
 Even in the regions in Central America without mountains, you’ll find large tracts of forests.
-This makes it difficult to decide which trails to hike – a good problem to have!
+However, this makes it difficult to decide which trails to hike – a good problem to have!

 Even in the regions in Central America without mountains, you’ll find large tracts of forests.
-This makes it difficult to decide which trails to hike – a good problem to have!
+However, this makes it difficult to decide which trails to hike – a good problem to have!

 5 of the Best Trails in Central America

 If you’ve ever visited Guatemala you’ve probably seen the advertisements for Acatenango, San Pedro, and Pacaya.
 I’ve been to each of those places and loved them.
 They are awesome and I keep going back!
 But I have an insider’s recommendation if you are looking for something a bit more unique.
 A trail that almost no one knows about.